blackducksoftware/ohloh_api/README.md

 ## OAuth Impersonation

-The standard Ohloh API allows read-only access to Ohloh data.
+The standard Open Hub API allows read-only access to Open Hub data.

-Using OAuth, you can impersonate an Ohloh account while accessing the Ohloh API.
-This enables you to write to the Ohloh database, and also to access or modify private account information.
-You must first be granted permission to do this by an Ohloh account holder.
+Using OAuth, you can impersonate an Open Hub account while accessing the Open Hub API.
+This enables you to write to the Open Hub database, and also to access or modify private account information.
+You must first be granted permission to do this by an Open Hub account holder.

-You can read more at [Using OAuth with the Ohloh API](examples/oauth#using-oauth-with-the-ohloh-api).
+You can read more at [Using OAuth with the Open Hub API](examples/oauth#using-oauth-with-the-openhub-api).

 ## Forming a Request

-The Ohloh API returns XML-formatted data in response to HTTP GET requests.
+The Open Hub API returns XML-formatted data in response to HTTP GET requests.

-The design concept is that for each web page on Ohloh, there may be an equivalent XML-formatted version of the page.
-Currently, only a small subset of the Ohloh site is available as XML, but more data will become available over time.
+The design concept is that for each web page on Open Hub, there may be an equivalent XML-formatted version of the page.
+Currently, only a small subset of the Open Hub site is available as XML, but more data will become available over time.

 You must do three things to receive an XML-formatted response: